xaroth8088/NetworkStateManager/README.md

 # NetworkStateManager

-A lightweight framework to add server-authoritative, client-predictive physics to Unity
+A framework to add server-authoritative, client-predictive physics to Unity

 ## What does it do?